 Moreover, it won’t interfere with other medications you are taking and it is shown to be safe for people with shellfish allergies because all the proteins associated with the allergy have been removed.

 The green-lipped mussel contains amino acids, minerals, and carbohydrates.
 It’s generally safe and well tolerated in most people.
 The capsule size of the supplement is also smaller than most omega-3 supplements, making it a good choice for people who have difficulties swallowing larger pills.

 The manufactures sources its omega-3 from one species in New Zealand.
 This is something that I appreciate, because I didn’t come across many single origin omega-3 supplements while I was doing my research.

 Does this health product even work?

-This is an Amazon user review.
-If you’re looking to read the complete feedback, check out the product description, buy it, or read other Omega XL reviews, go here.
+If you’re looking to read customer reviews, check out the product description, buy it, or read other Omega XL reviews, go here.

 Why You Should Think Twice Before Buying